NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 = Web Payments API Support =

-YouCan Pay for Woocommerce includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
+YouCan Pay includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
 Checkout is now just a few taps away on mobile.
 Only supports simple, variable, and Subscription products for now.
 More support to come.

 == Installation ==
 You can download an [older version of this gateway for older versions of WooCommerce from here](https://wordpress.org/plugins/woocommerce-youcanpay/developers/).